refriedjello/custom-ansible-ee/README.md

 # why?

 Maybe you don't want to use `ansible-builder` on philosphical or emotional grounds.
-Or maybe you maintain numerous image types, and like me, it bugs you the canon method requires you use a differnet method for building/maintaining Ansible EEs.
+Or maybe you maintain numerous image types, and like me, it bugs you the canon method requires you use a different method for building/maintaining Ansible EEs.

 # referencing current RH published EE image